callstack/reassure/packages/reassure/README.md

 Looking at the example, you can notice that test scenarios can be assigned to certain categories:

-- **Significant Changes To Duration** shows test scenarios where the change is statistically significant and **should** be looked into as it marks a potential performance loss/improvement
+- **Significant Changes To Duration** shows test scenarios where the performance change is statistically significant and **should** be looked into as it marks a potential performance loss/improvement
-- **Meaningless Changes To Duration** shows test scenarios where the change is not statistically significant
+- **Meaningless Changes To Duration** shows test scenarios where the performance change is not statistically significant
-- **Changes To Count** shows test scenarios where the count did change
+- **Changes To Count** shows test scenarios where the render or execution count did change
 - **Added Scenarios** shows test scenarios which do not exist in the baseline measurements
 - **Removed Scenarios** shows test scenarios which do not exist in the current measurements